 Lexington Elevator/Escalator Injuries Attorneys

 As society continues to grow at astonishing rates, many cities are beginning to see real estate become a limited resource.
-Because of this, many cities have no where else to grow but up.
+Because of this, many cities have nowhere else to grow but up.
 More and more skyscrapers and tall buildings are being built than ever before and, as a result, elevator and escalator accidents are now occurring more frequently than ever.
 Elevator and escalator accidents can lead to some of the most devastating injuries, as they often involve falls from high elevations.
-Victims of these accidents expect that properties keep their elevators and escalators up to all safety standards so that no one will be wrongfully injured.
+Victims of these accidents expect that property owners keep their elevators and escalators up to all safety standards so that no one will be wrongfully injured.

-Common Causes of Elevator/Escalator Accidents
+Common Causes Of Elevator/Escalator Accidents

 Elevator and escalators are complex machinery that need to be properly built and maintained in order to function safely.
-Because of the complexity of elevators and escalators, the causes for these accidents are wide ranging.
+Because of the complexity of elevators and escalators, the causes for these accidents are wide-ranging.
 While some of them may be unforeseeable, many can be prevented with common sense safety precautions.
 Some of the most common causes of elevator and escalator accidents include:

 - Electrical failure

 - Improper elevator/escalator maintenance